Hiluhree/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	+ You are not allowed to hard-code special values
 	+ We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.
 FYI: The standard library provides a similar function: atoi.
 Run man atoi to learn more.
++ Task 11: [Don't hate the hacker, hate the code](): A program that generates random valid passwords for the program 101-crackme.

+	+ You are allowed to use the standard library
+	+ You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests)
+	+ man srand, rand, time
+	+ gdb and objdump can help